Stemshaug Municipality: General information

 The municipality of Stemshaug was established on 1 July 1914 when Aure Municipality was divided.
 The eastern district (population: 851) became the new Stemshaug Municipality and the western district (population: 2,372) continued on as Aure Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, Stemshaug Municipality (population: 877) was merged with Aure Municipality (population: 2,203), and the parts of Valsøyfjord Municipality (population: 141) and Tustna Municipality (population: 85) located on the island of Ertvågøya.
-The new municipality was also named Aure.
+On 1 January 1965, Stemshaug Municipality (population: 877) was merged with Aure Municipality (population: 2,203) and the parts of Valsøyfjord Municipality (population: 141) and Tustna Municipality (population: 85) that were located on the island of Ertvågøya, creating a new, larger Aure Municipality.